PaulDuvall/aws-5-mins/network-firewall-guardduty/README.md

 ## Launch CloudFormation Stack

-1. From your [AWS CloudShell Environment](https://us-east-1.console.aws.amazon.com/cloudshell/home?region=us-east-1#) in the **us-east-1** region, run the following commands:
+1. From your [AWS CloudShell Environment](https://us-east-1.console.aws.amazon.com/cloudshell/home?region=us-east-1#) in the **us-east-1** region, run the following commands.
+Be sure to change the `CHANGE-EMAIL-ADDRESS` token to your email address.

 ```
 sudo rm -rf ~/aws-networkfirewall-guardduty